-Mr Corbyn will reveal the full details of his election manifesto in Birmingham on Thursday, which is set to include for all homes and businesses by 2030, more money for the health service and a fresh Brexit referendum.
+Mr Corbyn will reveal the full details of his election manifesto in Birmingham on Thursday, which is set to include promises of free broadband for all homes and businesses by 2030, more money for the health service and a fresh Brexit referendum.

 Mr Corbyn called the fresh plans a “manifesto of hope” that were “fully costed”, involving no tax increases for 95% of taxpayers.

 He issued a warning to supporters that his vision for government would be met with opposition in the remaining three weeks leading up to the December 12 polling day.

 “Over the next three weeks, the most powerful people in Britain and their supporters are going to tell you that everything in this manifesto is impossible,” said Mr Corbyn.

 “That it’s too much for you.
 Because they don’t want real change.
 Why would they?
 The system is working just fine for them.
 It’s rigged in their favour.”